Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_CNC.md

   ```
   M203 I10 ; set minimum speed to 10mm/min
   ```
+  RRF also has an 'Absolute Minimum Feedrate' of 0.01mm/sec or 0.6mm/minute.
+Setting M203 I0 will use this as the minimum feedrate.
+If you need even lower feedrates, eg for micromachining, we recommend scaling (see [Duet3D forum thread here for example](https://forum.duet3d.com/topic/31858/duet2-wifi-generating-polygons-instead-of-circles){target=_blank}).
 * To put the firmware in CNC mode use the M453 command, see [M453 Select CNC device mode](/User_manual/Reference/Gcodes/M453).

   * In RepRapFirmware v3.3 and later, use the [M950](/User_manual/Reference/Gcodes/M950) command to configure which outputs to use for spindle motor control.